Teen’s Mother Has ‘No Idea’ How Dark The World Really Is

 Jake Berry (17) revealed tonight that when recently questioned, his mother Saibh (43), appeared to be ‘as naive as ever’.

-Speaking to close friends Seamus Lynch and Declan Brabazon, he revealed the repossesions manager for a Dublin-based hedge fund seemed, ‘entirely unconcerned about the disturbing implications of the Stamford Prison Experiment’.
+The Repossesions manager for a Dublin-based hedge fund, he told close friends Seamus Lynch and Declan Brabazon, seemed, “entirely unconcerned about the disturbing implications of the Stamford Prison Experiment?”

 His two 17 year old companions belched their disbelief at Mrs Berry’s incomprehensible reluctance to spend her mealtime debating the implications of a social psychology experiment dating from 1971.

 Especially one in which randomly selected participants appeared to comply with orders to administer apparently dangerous and potentially lethal electric shocks to others.

 “Can we eat just one meal without you giving me a lecture,” he mewed, in a voice intended to satirize his mother’s weary reluctance to accept just how dark a place the world really is.

 Without waiting to be asked what he said in reply to that, Berry confirmed that he ‘gave it to her straight’.

 “I looked right at her,” he said, “and I quietly – but very firmly – told her, ‘You know what your problem is, don’t you?
 You can’t handle the truth!'”